Ascending South Korea’s Most Respected Mountain

-Mount Halla, also known as “The Mother of Jeju Island,” is one of South Korea’s most emblematic mountains.
+Mount Halla, also known as “The Mother of Jeju Island” is one of South Korea’s most emblematic mountains.
 The dormant shield volcano serves an important role in balancing the surrounding ecosystem and provides ample opportunities for hiking and exploring.
 But for many South Koreans, the mountain is more than a topographical feature; it’s a spiritual presence akin to Mother Nature herself.
 Seung-Min Kim, a mountain search and rescue agent, has climbed the 6,400-foot peak more than 1,000 times.
-He intimately understands and respects the mountain’s majesty and spiritual nature, as well as her perils.
+He intimately understands the mountain’s majesty and spiritual nature, as well as her perils.

 This Great Big Story is a paid contribution by Genesis.

 This story is a part of our Planet Earth series.
 From mammals to insects and birds to reptiles, we share this great big world with all manner of creatures, large and small.
 Come with us to faraway places as we explore our great big planet and meet some of its wildest inhabitants.

 Follow us behind the scenes on Instagram: http://goo.gl/2KABeX